MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-gx64krb.md

     1. Select **Check Names** to ensure you've entered the name correctly, and then select **OK**.

-1. Set the SAP BW server's Service User as the user that starts the SAP BW server service on the SAP BW server machine:
+1. Set the SAP BW server's service user as the user that starts the SAP BW server service on the SAP BW server machine:

     1. Open **Run**, and then enter **Services.msc**.